shovon/raytracing-golang/README.md

 This is a ray tracing implementation in Go.

 All implementation was translated from the minibook *[Ray Tracing In One Weekend](https://www.amazon.ca/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8)*.
-The book opted for C++, but I figured a good way to learn both Go and ray tracing would be to go through the minibook, and go through the steps, without copying and pasting.
+The book opted for C++, but I figured a good way to both practice Go as well as learn ray tracing would be to go through the minibook, without copying and pasting.
 Writing in Go is a good way to motivate me to read through the book.

 ## Running the ray tracer